 A WARNING: When connecting the battery, ensure that the correct polarity is observed (black is negative and red/brown is positive) and that the terminals are securely fastened.

-Under normal circumstances it should not be necessary to remove the battery other than for routine inspection of terminals and 'topping up'.
+Under normal circumstances it should not be necessary to remove the battery other than for routine inspection of terminals and (for non-AGM batteries) 'topping up'.